-Co-working spaces have become popular in the industry.
-Now freelancers can enjoy the company of other self-employed professionals without a boss (Lifehack wrote a great article on what the future of freelancing looks like for millennials if you’re curious).
+Coworking spaces have become popular in the industry.
+Now freelancers can enjoy the company of other self-employed professionals without a boss.

 On the other hand, many employers prefer hiring freelancers over permanent employees.
-As we are seeing, companies in design, marketing, and programming are largely hiring freelancers rather than full-time positions.
+As we’re seeing, companies in design, marketing, and programming are largely hiring freelancers rather than full-time positions.

 Why Should I Freelance?

 If you aren’t freelancing along with your job, we recommend getting out of your comfort zone and joining the movement.
 Here is why freelancing is worth it: